ketchumdigital/standards-procedures/GIT.md

 #### Make a pull request

 Only when your topic branch is ready for code review and merging.
+Remember to add Reviewers!

 #### Start clean